YaRockstar/Calculator-without-eval/README.md

 # Calculator
-My first calculator without 'eval' function
+My first calculator without 'eval' function.
+You can use several operations such as addition, substracion, multiplication, division etc.